 The Authority's maximum credit exposure to credit risk in relation to its investments in banks and building societies of £5,000,000 cannot be assessed generally as the risk of any institution failing to repay principal or interest will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the Authority's deposits, but there was no evidence at 31st March 2013 that this was likely to crystallise.
+A risk of irrecoverability applies to all of the Authority's deposits, but there was no evidence at 31st March 2014 that this was likely to crystallise.
+The Council does not generally allow credit for customers; if it does so the customers are assessed, taking into account their financial position, past experience and other factors wherever possible.